-A strong database guide matters not because it covers a lot, but because it pulls relational theory, SQL, and distributed trade-offs into one usable engineering language.
+A strong database guide matters not because it covers a lot, but because it turns relational theory, SQL, and distributed trade-offs into one usable engineering language.

-In real work, the book is valuable as a calm foundation: it helps teams align on data modeling, transactions, replication, partitioning, and on where simple theory ends and the architectural cost of a decision begins.
+In real work, the book is valuable as a calm foundation: it helps teams align on data modeling, transactions, replication, sharding, and where simple theory turns into architectural cost.

-In interviews and architecture discussions, it helps most when you need to talk about databases without jumping between jargon and abstraction, and instead move steadily from data model to design consequences.
+In interviews and architecture discussions, it helps you talk about databases without jumping between jargon and abstraction: from data model to queries, guarantees, and design consequences.

 Practical value of this chapter